Learning Robust Penetration Testing Policies under Partial Observability: A systematic evaluation: Discussion

 These results highlight a crucial insight: not tracking the observation history leads to significantly worse policies that would be impractical in real-world environments.
 However, the solution need not be computationally expensive: simple observation augmentation outperforms sophisticated memory architectures for this particular domain.

 Looking towards future work, a key limitation of our current approach becomes apparent in more realistic settings, such as dynamic network environments where host states can change during an episode.
 These changes may include hosts shutting down, firewall rules being updated, or paths becoming unavailable, which can render previously collected observations invalid.
 In such cases, hand-crafted observation augmentations might become brittle and infeasible to maintain.
 Moreover, in many real-world scenarios, it is impractical or intractable to design augmentations manually.
 Ideally, we would rely on the agent itself to learn effective state representations that integrate relevant historical information and adapt to evolving conditions.
-Architectures such as LSTMs and transformers are designed to support such functionality by learning from sequences directly, but our empirical results show that their performance remains limited in this context.
+Architectures such as LSTMs and TrXL are designed to support such functionality by learning from sequences directly, but our empirical results show that their performance remains limited in this setting and context.
 This suggests that these models may be struggling to capture the specific type of memory, reasoning, or structural understanding required for effective decision-making in partially observable and dynamic environments.
-An interesting avenue for future work lies in developing or adapting history aware models, with stronger inductive biases or explicit memory mechanisms, that can better handle such evolving, partially observed domains.
+An interesting avenue for future work lies in developing or adapting history-aware models, with stronger inductive biases or explicit memory mechanisms, that can better handle such evolving, partially observed domains.
+This is especially interesting in conjunction with larger networks (>20 hosts), which might also reveal whether the observed architectural rankings generalize beyond the current scale.
+Furthermore, investigating whether the superiority of simple history aggregation holds for off-policy algorithms like DQN or SAC remains an open question, as these methods may interact differently with the temporal consistency of augmented state representations.